valancej/documentation/_general/account/organizations.md

 ## Removing yourself from a team or organization

-To remove yourself from an organization or team within an organization navigate to the _Teams_ page which can be accessed through the main navigation.
-On the teams management page, next to each team that you are part of, you have to option to _Leave team_.
+To remove yourself from an organization or team within an organization navigate to the _Teams_ page, which can be accessed through the main navigation.
+On this page, next to each team that you are a member of, you have the option to _Leave Team_.

-**Attention:** If you remove yourself from all teams, you will also remove yourself from access to this organization.
+**Note:** If you remove yourself from all teams, you will also remove yourself from access to this organization.

 ![Remove yourself from a team]({{ site.baseurl }}/images/general/remove_yourself_from_team.png)

-## Creating an Organization
+## Creating An Organization

 * Click on your name in the navigation bar at the top and click the green _Create Organization_ button.

 * Choose an available name and you're done!

 ![Creating an Organization]({{ site.baseurl }}/images/administration/create_organization.png)

-## Changing the name of an account
+## Changing The Name Of An Account

 _The name of an account can be changed by members of the owner team only._

-In order to change the account name navigate to the _Settings_ page of your account.
+In order to change the account name, navigate to the _Settings_ page of your account.

 ![Renaming your account]({{ site.baseurl }}/images/general/update_organization_name.png)

 Account names are required to be unique.
-Changing the account name will also change the dashboard url `app.codeship.com/<your_account_name>` for that account.
+Changing the account name will also change the dashboard url - `app.codeship.com/<your_account_name>` - for that account.

 ## Accessing Invoices

-For all users assigned the **owner** role in an organization, you can access invoices by clicking on your name in the top right and selecting an organization from the drop-down.
-Then, on the sidebar underneath the organization name, you will see a tab for "Invoices".
+For all users assigned the **Owner** role in an organization, you can access invoices by clicking on your name in the top right and selecting an organization from the drop-down.
+Then, on the sidebar underneath the organization name, you will see a tab for _Invoices_.

 ## Transfer A Project To An Organization

-You can transfer your project to another account by navigating to:
+You can transfer your project to another organization by navigating to:

 ***Project Settings > General***

-A user with appropriate permission for the target account needs to confirm the transfer if you do not have project creation rights in the target account.
-When confirming the transfer, the user can choose which of the current team members to keep and which to remove.
+A user with appropriate permissions for the target organization will need to confirm the transfer, unless your account also has **Owner** or **Manager** permissions on the organization you are transferring the project to.

+When confirming a project transfer, you can choose which of the current team members to keep and which to remove.

 If you want to **bulk transfer projects**, please reach out to our support via [helpdesk.codeship.com](https://helpdesk.codeship.com).